hemilabs/tge-mint-page/packages/nft-minter/README.md

 # nft-minter

-A small utility to mint an nft
+A small utility to mint an NFT

 ## Tests Setup